stevenxchung/Algorithms-Part-I/Week 01/week-01-notes.md

 ### Memory
 * Although run-time costs of operations are important, memory cost is also important
-* Let's look at an example of memory cost in Java, how much memory does this union-find function use as a function of N? *About 8N bytes*
+* Let's look at an example of memory cost in Java, how much memory does this union-find function use as a function of *N*? *About 8N bytes*
 ```java
 public class WeightedQuickUnionUF { // 16 bytes (object overhead)
   private int[] id; // 8 + (4N + 24) each reference + int[] array